 ½ cup shredded low-fat Monterey Jack cheese (about 1 tablespoon per serving)

 - Pour mixture over chicken.
-Cover and cook on high for 3 hours until chicken is tender.
+Cover and cook on high for three hours until chicken is tender.

-- Remove chicken from slow-cooker and shred with 2 forks.
+- Remove chicken from slow-cooker and shred with two forks.
 Return to slow-cooker.
 Adjust seasonings, adding more broth if necessary.